The REA’s Green Recovery paper

-We will act as your voice
+We are acting as your voice

 The REA exists to support our members and we will do all we can to support the industry through these challenging times, however possible.
 To this end:

-- We are maintaining an up to date Members Briefing (login required) on key government announcements and the policies of other stakeholders.
+- We are maintaining an up to date Members Briefing (login required) on key Government announcements and the policies of other stakeholders.
 More about this, and our other briefings, can be read below.

-- We want to reassure you that we are thinking about the potential impact on your business of COVID 19 and how we can represent you.
+- We want to reassure you that we are thinking about the potential impact on your business of COVID-19 and how we can represent you.